doe-iri/iri-facility-api-java/README.md

 ---

 ## License
-The IRI Facility Status API Reference Implementation is licensed under the **BSD 3-Clause License**.
+The IRI Facility API Reference Implementation is licensed under the **BSD 3-Clause License**.
 See the [LICENSE](LICENSE) file for more details.

 ---